Lucia Press Handbound individually

 Published by Lucia Press at Lucia Studio

-Sacred Sisters has been placed at Skillman Library Special Collections, Lafayette College; Penn State University; Smith College; and the Smithsonian/Portrait Gallery, Washington, D.C., Pennsylvania Academy of Fine Arts, Swarthmore College and in a Private collection.
+Sacred Sisters has been placed at Skillman Library Special Collections, Lafayette College; Penn State University; Smith College; and the Smithsonian/Portrait Gallery, Washington, D.C., Pennsylvania Academy of Fine Arts, Swarthmore College, Rutgers University, and in a Private collection.

 Sacred Sisters: a book about 8 women in history who lived their lives in convents in the service of others as artists, musicians, providers and leaders.